WebDevSimplified/Next.js-Simplified/02-blog-updates/before-use-cache/README.md

 # Before Getting Started

 The starting code for this project is identical to the starting code for the normal `before` project.
-The only difference is this project is created with a canary version of Next.js that supports `dynamicIO` and `"use cache"`.
+The only difference is I have enabled the `cacheComponents` feature in the `next.config.ts` file.

 ## Instructions

 All the instructions and additional information for this project are the same as the normal `before` project.
-The only difference is `dynamicIO` and `"use cache"` should be used for the caching sections.
-I have also already enabled the experimental `dynamicIO` feature in the `next.config.js` file.
+The only difference is `cacheComponents` with `"use cache"` should be used for the caching sections.